 The point is: the fact that there’s a bomb cyclone in play doesn’t mean an entire storm system is going to be explosive (sorry).
 A lot of blizzards feature bomb cyclones.
 As is the case with any winter storm, your results may vary.

 Just tell me how freaked out I should be

 Ideally, no one will freak out at all.
 But you should absolutely keep an eye on your local forecasts to know how much you need to prepare.
 The key is to not let headlines about the general outlook for the storm make you paranoid.
 It’s possible you’ll hardly get any snow at all in your neck of the woods, or at least not more than you’re used to seeing in a moderate winter storm.
-You may very well wake up on Thursday, look out the window, and guffaw at the thought that anyone claimed this storm would be major.
+You may very well look out the window, and guffaw at the thought that anyone claimed the storm hitting your area would be major.
 You might also look out the window and shrink back into your cozy bed, appalled at the wintry dystopian hellscape laid out before you.
 It depends on where you are, how the storm evolves over the next few hours, and what your definition of a wintry dystopian hellscape is.

 Grab some groceries, figure out your contingency plans, and check out our guide to not dying in blizzards.
 Make sure any vulnerable people you know are prepared to deal with the extreme cold, and make sure to check on them if the power goes out—if heating systems fail, this storm could absolutely prove deadly for those unable to find alternative sources of warmth.
 And don’t forget to take a break from freaking out about the storm’s potential on social media so you can actually check your local forecast.